sak345/sak345/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm a 3rd year engineering student pursuing B.E. in Instrumentation and M.Sc. in Mathematics at the prestigious BITS, Pilani institute.
+- I'm an engineering student at the prestigious BITS, Pilani institute.
 - I'm a perpetual learner, often spending late nights experimenting with code and contributing to the Stack Overflow community.
 - In high school, I discovered my true calling in computer science, which has been my path ever since.
 My love for programming deepens as my journey unfolds.